Hockey Gods

 Uploaded By: PRESIDENT on September 23rd, 2017

-Donald Hamilton McKenney - Born April 30, 1934 in Smiths Falls, Ontario is a retired Canadian ice Hockey centre and coach.
+Donald Hamilton McKenney - Born April 30, 1934 in Smiths Falls, Ontario - Died December 19, 2022 in Norton, Bristol County, Massachusetts was a Canadian ice Hockey centre and coach.

 McKenney played just over two seasons with the Ontario Hockey Association / OHA Barrie Flyers.
 In 1953, McKenney was named captain of the Flyers, and led them to the George Richardson Memorial Trophy championship, the J. Ross Robertson Cup championship, and the 1953 Memorial Cup championship at the Winnipeg Amphitheatre.